FMJansen/fmjansen.com/about.md

 ## Floris & design
-‘Design’ is a very generic word, of course, but for me it an activity which can go from the shaping of simple products, to improving a societal systems.
+‘Design’ is a very generic word, of course, but for me it is an activity which can go from the shaping of simple products, to improving a societal systems.
 Within that broad spectrum, these topics interest me: environmental sustainability and ethical production; household products and furniture; information security, AI and privacy; and branding.

 From what I’ve learned, we, designers, are good at the following three broad competences.